IvanSilbern/GlycoBinder/README.md

 ### Using GlycoBinder

-To execute *GlycoBinder*, follow the steps:
+The easiest way to execute *GlycoBinder* is to follow the steps:

-1. Prepare a working directory containing *.raw* files to be processed and *.fasta* file containing amino acid sequences of  proteins.
+1. Prepare a working directory containing *.raw* files to be processed, *.fasta* file containing amino acid sequences of  proteins, and "Glycobinder.R" file
-1. Open the command line
+2. Open the command line and set the working directory to the working directory organized above using `cd` command
-2. Specify the path to the *Rscript.exe* (or just "Rscript.exe" if the file path is set in environmental variables)
+3. Specify the path to the *Rscript.exe* (or just "Rscript.exe" if the file path is set in environmental variables)
-3. Specify the path to the *GlycoBinder.R* file
+4. Specify the path to the *GlycoBinder.R* file (simply "GlycoBinder.R" if the file is located in the same directory)
-4. Specify the path to the working directory using `--wd` flag
-5. Specify peptide labeling reagent after `--reporter_ion` flag (values supported by *RawTools* are allowed: `TMT0`, `TMT2`, `TMT6`, `TMT10`, `TMT11`, `iTRAQ4`, `iTRAQ8`), e.g. `--reporter_ion TMT6`
+5. Specify peptide labeling reagent after `--reporter_ion` flag (values supported by *RawTools* are allowed: `TMT0`, `TMT2`, `TMT6`, `TMT10`, `TMT11`, `TMT16`, `iTRAQ4`, `iTRAQ8`), e.g. `--reporter_ion TMT6`
 6. Specify additional arguments (s. below)

 Suppose, *.raw* files, the *.fasta* file, and *GlycoBinder.R* script are located in *C:/data* folder, and peptides were labeled using TMT6plex reagents, the minimum required input would look like:

 ```
-C:/data>Rscript.exe "GlycoBinder.R" --wd "C:/data" --reporter_ion TMT6
+C:/data>Rscript.exe "GlycoBinder.R" --reporter_ion TMT6
 ```

 ### Additional parameters